 "What are your expectations for this job?"
 "What are some of your weaknesses?"
 "Tell me about a time when you failed and turned it around."
 These are just some of the tough questions a hiring manager could ask you during an interview, so be ready.
 You can purchase books with practice questions or look them up online; there's a myriad of articles out there.
 Once you feel confident in these, start prepping the questions you should ask.
 If you're not sure where to start, ask yourself, what do you want to know about the company and the position?
 This is your chance to get as much information from them as possible and really discern if this is, in fact, the right job for you.
 You are both interviewing each other for the role, and asking questions will ensure you're both confident it's a right fit.

-While there has been some debate about its relevancy—a pain letter will increase your chance of a callback by 25%—a résumé is still the single most important document for your interviewer.
+While there has been some debate about its relevancy— a pain letter will increase your chance of a callback by 25%—a résumé is still the single most important document for your interviewer.
 It should be a concise checklist of your work history so they can see the most important information at a glance.
 If you want to make a good first impression, this needs to be immaculate and incredibly detailed.
-That means using power verbs, avoiding overused phrases, and being selective with the jobs you include—this one word will completely transform your résumé.
+That means using power verbs, avoiding overused phrases, and being selective with the jobs you include.

 So you've practiced enough interview questions to feel confident enough, and your résumé is looking slick, but there's one crucial form of communication you should become familiar with, and it's nonverbal: body language.

 But ultimately you have to feel like yourself.
 If you're uncomfortable at all, it will show, and your confidence will wane too.
 If you want to wear color, science says navy blue is best.
-According to a CareerBuilder survey, this color symbolizes loyalty, control, and confidence, attributes we all want to exude in an interview—just don't pay attention to this disappointing study.
+According to a CareerBuilder survey, hiring managers prefer this color, and it symbolizes loyalty, control, and confidence—attributes we all want to exude in an interview.

 Before you head into your interview, you should know your worth and prepare for the negotiation stage.
 Ashley Stahl told Forbes there's only one thing worse than avoiding a salary negotiation, and that's "completely botching on your ask," so try to avoid these common mistakes and make sure you're happy with the outcome.